-- EHPSA is four year programme funded by UK aid and SIDA and managed by Mott MacDonald.
+- EHPSA is four-year programme funded by UK aid, with additional funding from Sweden and Norway, and managed by Mott MacDonald.

-- We are supporting nine cutting edge research programmes on HIV prevention for adolescents, LGBTI and prisoners.
+- We are supporting eight cutting edge research programmes and eight critical reviews on HIV prevention for adolescents, LGBTI and prisoners.

-- We are supporting the process of getting new research evidence into country policies, and therefore improving HIV services for vulnerable groups.
+- We are also supporting the process of getting new research evidence into country policies and programmes, and therefore improving HIV services for vulnerable groups.